zeha/puppet-solr/README.md

 ## Development

-The module is open source and available on github.
+The module is open source and available on bitbucket.
 Please fork!